t3kt/raytk/docs/_reference/operators/combine/edgePipe.md

 redirect_from:
   - /reference/opType/raytk.operators.combine.edgePipe/
 op:
-  name: edgePipe
-  summary: Produces a cylindrical pipe along the blend region, replacing the input shapes entirely.
-  detail: |
-    Creates an entirely new SDF result, removing any materials and other settings from the inputs.
-  opType: raytk.operators.combine.edgePipe
   category: combine
+  detail: Creates an entirely new SDF result, removing any materials and other settings
+    from the inputs.
   inputs:
+  - contextTypes:
+    - none
+    - Context
+    - MaterialContext
+    - CameraContext
+    - LightContext
+    - RayContext
+    coordTypes:
+    - float
+    - vec2
-    - name: definition_in_1
+    - vec3
     label: definition_in_1
+    name: definition_in_1
     required: true
-      coordTypes: [float,vec2,vec3]
-      contextTypes: [none,Context,MaterialContext,CameraContext,LightContext,RayContext]
-      returnTypes: [float,Sdf]
+    returnTypes:
+    - float
+    - Sdf
+  - contextTypes:
+    - none
+    - Context
+    - MaterialContext
+    - CameraContext
+    - LightContext
+    - RayContext
+    coordTypes:
+    - float
+    - vec2
-    - name: definition_in_2
+    - vec3
     label: definition_in_2
+    name: definition_in_2
     required: true
-      coordTypes: [float,vec2,vec3]
-      contextTypes: [none,Context,MaterialContext,CameraContext,LightContext,RayContext]
-      returnTypes: [float,Sdf]
+    returnTypes:
+    - float
+    - Sdf
+  - contextTypes:
+    - none
+    - Context
+    - MaterialContext
+    - CameraContext
+    - LightContext
+    - RayContext
+    coordTypes:
+    - float
+    - vec2
-    - name: radius_definition_in
+    - vec3
     label: Radius Field
-      required: false
-      coordTypes: [float,vec2,vec3]
-      contextTypes: [none,Context,MaterialContext,CameraContext,LightContext,RayContext]
+    name: radius_definition_in
-      returnTypes: [float]
+    returnTypes:
-      summary: |
+    - float
-        Value field that can be used to vary the radius of the blend region at different points in space, by *multiplying* the value of the `Radius` parameter.
+    summary: Value field that can be used to vary the radius of the blend region at different points in space, by *multiplying* the value of the `Radius` parameter.
+  name: edgePipe
+  opType: raytk.operators.combine.edgePipe
   parameters:
-    - name: Enable
+  - label: Enable
-      label: Enable
+    name: Enable
-    - name: Radius
+  - label: Radius
-      label: Radius
+    name: Radius
-      summary: |
-        The width of the pipe.
+    summary: The width of the pipe.
-    - name: Inspect
+  - label: Inspect
-      label: Inspect
+    name: Inspect
-    - name: Help
+  - label: Help
-      label: Help
+    name: Help
+  summary: Produces a cylindrical pipe along the blend region, replacing the input
+    shapes entirely.

 ---